-Senate agenda, items listed in, incorporation in by reference, SR 9.
+Senate agenda, items listed in, incorporation by reference, SR 9.
 Written testimony submitted at public hearing, inclusion in or with, JR 6(c).

-Transgression of rules of order, SR 3, 16; HR 3, 18.
+Transgression of rules and order, SR 16; HR 18.

 Transmittal of bills and resolutions, SR 9; HR 11; JR 26.